 We are a leading cryptocurrency mining service provider with a strong global presence.
-As of December 31, 2022, we operate five prime mining datacenters in the United States and Norway and served users across over 100 countries and regions around the globe, and may continue to expand our operations to more countries and regions.
+As of February 29, 2024, we operate six prime mining datacenters in the United States, Norway and Bhutan and served users across around 100 countries and regions around the globe, and may continue to expand our operations to more countries and regions.
 We are subject to regulation by the multiple government authorities in countries or regions where we have presence, and various jurisdictions may from time to time adopt laws, regulations or directives that affect our businesses.
 Moreover, the relevant regulatory authorities possess significant powers to enforce applicable regulatory requirements in the event of our non-compliance, including the imposition of fines, sanctions or the revocation of licenses or permits to operate our business.
 We are subject to regulatory risks with regards to mining, holding, using, or transferring cryptocurrencies, etc., and the uncertainty of the regulatory environment and our ability to anticipate and respond to potential changes in government policies and regulations will have a significant impact on our business operations in countries we operate in and our overall results of operations.
 Regulations have impacted or could impact, among others, the nature of and scope of offerings we are able to make available, the pricing of offerings on our platform, our relationship with, and incentives, fees and commissions provided to or charged from our business partners, our ability to operate in certain segments of our business.
 We expect that our ability to manage our relationships with regulators in each of our markets, as well as existing and evolving regulations will continue to impact our results in the future.
 Any misunderstanding or misinterpretation of the law and regulation could subject us to, among others, the non-compliance investigation by the government authorities.
-There is no guarantee that we will not face administrative fines or penalties concerning our operations or our subsidiaries, which could have a material adverse impact on our results of operation.
+There is no guarantee that we will not face administrative fines or penalties concerning our operations or our subsidiaries